 Flashlights and Batteries

-When selecting a flashlight, opt for one that is durable, compact, and easy to use.
-Look for features like adjustable brightness levels and long battery life.
+In addition, look for features like adjustable brightness levels and long battery life.
 It is also crucial to include extra batteries to ensure that your flashlight remains functional for an extended period.

 By having a reliable flashlight with extra batteries in your emergency kit, you can navigate through darkness, signal for help, and perform tasks effectively, providing you with a sense of security and preparedness.